PRESERVING NATURAL TEETH

 Will Root Canal Save my Tooth?

 The dentist will advise if Root Canal treatment is best for you after an examination.
 Every tooth has a space in the centre that contains the nerve (pulp) which can be damaged when a tooth is badly broken down.
 This can lead to pain and infection.
-The aim of root canal treatment is to try to remove the pulp, disinfect and fill this space to remove the source of the problem.
-From time to time however, despite best efforts the treatment may not be successful and you may need tooth extraction.
+The aim of root canal treatment is to try remove the pulp, disinfect and fill this space to remove the source of the problem.
+From time to time however, despite best efforts the treatment, may not be successful and you may need tooth extraction.